Table of Contents

 Do I Need to back up?

 Yes, definitely!
-Data loss is a normal part of functioning a website on the World Wide Web.
-It can occur due to many factors, including programming malfunction, hacks, plugin and themes error, and natural disasters.
+Data loss is a normal part of a website’s functioning on the World Wide Web.
+It can occur due to many factors, including programming malfunctions, hacks, plugin and theme errors, and natural disasters.

-Regardless of the reason, you must regularly back up specific files of your website to ensure that you can retrieve them in case of a data loss.
-These files include:
+Regardless of the reason, you must regularly back up specific files on your website to ensure you can retrieve them in case of a data loss.
+This process should be automated and stored off-site, as handled by our Secure Offsite Backups service.

 Final Words

 With that, we have covered the basics you need to know about the database and the WordPress file structure.
-Beyond curiosity, it is essential that you know about these files to avoid accidental modification and manage your website more effectively.
+Beyond curiosity, you must know about these files to avoid accidental modification and manage your website more effectively.